gracefour11/arcass-workshop3-travel-planner/README.md

 ```sh
 python main.py
 ```
-The CLI will prompt for destination, number of days, and preferences, then run the composed workflow (see `workflow.build_graph`).
+The CLI will prompt for destination, number of days, and preferences, then run the composed workflow (see `orchestrator.build_travel_graph`).

 Notes
 - Network calls (Geoapify, geocoding) require valid API credentials and internet access.